 - Preheat the oven to 375 degrees.

-- Make the streusel topping: Process the one cup of old fashioned oats in a food processor for about 2 minutes until the oats reach a flour-like consistency.
+- Make the streusel topping: Process the oats in a food processor for about 2 minutes until the oats reach a flour-like consistency.
 Transfer the oats to a bowl and add in the coconut oil, sugar, cinnamon, and salt.
 Stir the mixture together until it becomes crumbly.
 I used a spoon to help mash the coconut oil down and incorporate.
 Set the streusel aside.

 - Make the batter: Place all of the muffin ingredients, except the apples, in a food processor.
 Process for about 1 minute, stopping halfway to scrape down the sides with a spatula.
 Stir in the apples.

 - Prepare for baking: Line your muffin tin with muffin liners or grease each well of a 12-cup muffin tin.
 Pour an equal amount of batter into the cups.
 Sprinkle the streusel on top of each muffin.

 - Bake: for 15-17 minutes.